-Writer Lucille Lang Day was born in Oakland, California, and grew up in the San Francisco Bay Area.
+Writer and poet Lucille Lang Day was born in Oakland, California, and grew up in Oakland and nearby Piedmont.

-Her most recent book is her memoir, Married at Fourteen: A True Story, received a PEN Oakland/Josephine Miles Literary Award and was a finalist for the 2013 Northern California Book Award in Creative Nonfiction.
-Her previous books include eight poetry collections and chapbooks, a children’s book, and a co-authored textbook, How to Encourage Girls in Math and Science.
-She has also coedited two poetry anthologies and has published fiction, essays, book reviews, song lyrics, science journalism, feature articles, and research papers.
+Her memoir, Married at Fourteen: A True Story, received a PEN Oakland/Josephine Miles Literary Award and was a finalist for the Northern California Book Award in Creative Nonfiction.
+Her other books include eleven poetry collections and chapbooks, two children’s books, and three books on science education.
+She has also coedited two poetry anthologies and has published fiction, essays, book reviews, science journalism, feature articles, and research papers.
 Her work has appeared widely in newspapers, magazines, and anthologies.
 Her new anthology, Poetry and Science: Writing Our Way to Discovery, was published by Scarlet Tanager Books in November 2021.

 Latest Book: Poetry & Science: Writing Our Way To Discovery

 By bringing science into poetry, we open the possibility of discovering new forms and philosophies of poetry, new perspectives on our relationship to the Earth and our place in the universe, and even new scientific insights.
 In Poetry and Science: Writing Our Way to Discovery, five women poets—Elizabeth Bradfield, Lucille Lang Day, Alison Hawthorne Deming, Ann Fisher-Wirth, and Allison Adelle Hedge Coke—discuss the many possibilities for discovery that arise from the union of poetry and science.